waikato-datamining/tensorflow/image-segmentation-keras/1.14.0_0.3.0/README.md

 # Image Segmentation Keras

 [Image Segmentation Keras : Implementation of Segnet, FCN, UNet, PSPNet and other models in Keras.](https://divamgupta.com/image-segmentation/2019/06/06/deep-learning-semantic-segmentation-keras.html), using Tensorflow 1.14.0.

-Using code from [here](https://github.com/divamgupta/image-segmentation-keras).
+Making use of the [image-segmentation-keras](https://github.com/divamgupta/image-segmentation-keras) project.

 ## Version